Translation invariance, topology, and protection of criticality in chains of interacting anyons: Chiral symmetry and Fibonacci anyons

 on the disc.
-[Applying this operator to the fusion tree of \fref{fig:anyonstates_sphere}(iv), one readily sees that its action may be evaluated without requiring knowledge of $R^{ab}_c$.]
-However, without physical motivation for the loop in \Eref{eq:TDM2} this apparent restoration of the chiral symmetry of the ground state is artificial, and may be compared to arbitrarily introducing extra factors of $-1$ into the translation operator on a chain of fermions, purely to suppress any minus signs (and non-zero momenta) arising from fermionic statistics.
+[Applying this operator to the fusion tree of \fref{fig:anyonstates_sphere}(iv), one readily sees that its action may be evaluated without requiring knowledge of $R^{a_1a_2}_{a_3}$.]
+However, without physical motivation for the loop in \Eref{eq:TDM2} this elimination of the ground state momentum is artificial, and may be compared to arbitrarily introducing extra factors of $-1$ into the translation operator on a chain of fermions, purely to suppress any minus signs (and non-zero momenta) arising from fermionic statistics.
 As a mathematical transformation it may sometimes be useful, but the model no longer corresponds directly to the original physical system.

-To understand why the operators $\hat T^\Sp$ and $\hat T^\T$ [\fref{fig:discoperators}(iv), \Eref{eq:T^T}, and \fref{fig:torustranslation_throughloop}] represent the natural definitions of translation on the disc and torus respectively, the reader is directed to \sref{sec:ASO}, where these operators are derived, and also to their application to the Heisenberg spin chain in \sref{sec:heisenberg}.
+To understand why the operators $\hat T^\Sp$ and $\hat T^\T$ [\fref{fig:discoperators}(iv), \Eref{eq:T^T}, and \fref{fig:torustranslation_throughloop}] represent the natural definitions of translation on the disc and torus respectively, the reader is directed to \sref{sec:ASO}, where these operators are derived, and also to their application to the Heisenberg spin chain in Appendix~\ref{sec:heisenberg}.